andrewflik/ZoomWhatBot/README.md

 ### ZoomWhatBot
-Schedule, Create, Get Attendance all from a WhatsApp BOT created using Twilio
+Schedule, Create, Get Attendance all from a WhatsApp BOT created using Twilio.

 ### Commands (cmd, about, create, now, get)